-Thank you so very much for taking time out of your busy day to stop by and read the story.
 We start with Ian Bell, who purchases the island to start a new life.
 The challenge rules, found at the bottom of this chapter, say your sim is on a boat that sinks, however that didn’t explain how sims were able to come and go from the island for the few things sims are allowed to do.
 This is the Midnight Sun Challenge story with a twist.
 In gen 2 the story moves to Samsara Isles where you will see I have relaxed a few of the rules just a tad to really progress the family.
-I hope you enjoy!
+I hope you enjoy the story!

-Standing on the land of his new home, Ian looked out at the vast expanse of water and took his first cleansing breath in what seemed a number of years.
-As far as his eyes could see in any direction, he saw no other land, no structures, no other sims.
-The silence calmed his wounded spirit and began to wash the stress from his body.
-In that moment, he let go all of the heavy weight he had been carrying with him and allowed himself to fully feel relieved from all the sadness.
-Ian was finally home at last and here he would begin to completely heal from all he had been through in the past year.
+Ian looked out at the vast expanse of water and took his first cleansing breath in what seemed a number of years.
+He closed his eyes and laid his head on the seat of the moving boat and allowed the drone of the motor to lull him into a state of meditation.
+Breathing deeply, his body began to let go all of the heavy weight of sadness he had been carrying with him for so long.
+Ian was finally on his way home at last and there he would begin to completely heal from all he had been through in the past year.

 Ian Bell was the only child to happily married, loving parents and had grown up having just enough, and needing nothing, nor asking for anything else.
 He had grown up on the farm, the largest in their area, growing fruit and veggies that provided for the restaurants, food markets and residents of the town.
 His family was well known and loved by all that knew them and he felt content with the life he had been given and chosen.
 However, Ian realized now that he had been existing in a small protected bubble of happiness, where life always seemed to carry on in a positive manner and death was a foreign concept.
 That is, until that terrible day tragedy struck.